Senior Partner & Managing Director

 Employees throughout the organization should receive tailored training—and the training effort should start at the very top, with the organization’s C-suite, board of directors, and even supervisory boards.1 Those individuals can benefit tremendously from awareness and enablement sessions tabletop simulation exercises, and full-fledged war-gaming sessions.2 For technical people, the training should include special skills training—for example, lessons in how to harden systems, detect systems that do not conform to policies, and write realistic policies.
 For general staff, socialengineering awareness training can be very useful, especially when combined with real-life testing (using company-commissioned fake phishing e-mail messages, for example).

 Aim for a reasonable role-based access management system for nontechnical staff—one that keeps people separated from applications or data they don’t need.
 (The use of expiration periods to limit access for people in specific roles is one effective way to restrain “privilege creep.”)
-The same approach should apply to IT staff, confining their reach to systems that they need unfettered access to, ensuring that they do not claim higher-than-necessary privileges (for example, system administrator rights) for routine tasks, and enforcing appropriate logging for activities that do require higher privileges.
+The same approach should apply to IT employees, confining their reach to systems that they need unfettered access to, ensuring that they do not claim higher-than-necessary privileges (for example, system administrator rights) for routine tasks, and enforcing appropriate logging for activities that do require higher privileges.

-It may help to look at the practices of government entities, which commonly vet staff and assign them different security and access classifications, with different levels of permission to use certain systems.
+It may help to look at the practices of government entities, which commonly vet employees and assign them different security and access classifications, with different levels of permission to use certain systems.
 Such fine-grained control may not be economically feasible for all organizations, but studying approaches that involve this degree of sophistication can provide valuable insight into how a company might establish roles and rights in a simpler security design.

 Plan for during and after while you still can.
 In the period before an attack, companies can act under their own control.
 But when a serious attack is underway, they may be reduced to reacting or, in a worst-case scenario, simply watching as the attack unfolds.
 Operators of the Ukrainian power grid found themselves in precisely this state when attackers hacked the grid in December 2015.3